Explaining Tourettes Video

 Sometimes this angst can lead to closing off of previously cordial parent/child relationships.
 Often we have reported to us that a teenager with TS goes through a period of complete denial, refusing to discuss the disorder or even admit they have it.
 This is not seen as rational by parents who can observe clearly that TS is very present.

-Parents walk around on eggshells, because to broach the subject creates anger or even rage responses.
+Parents walk around on eggshells, because to broach the subject may create anger or even rage responses.
 Behaviour can escalate into real problems at home and also at school, leading to suspension and occasionally expulsion.
 This is devastating to a family, but this period is very important in terms of helping a young person learn to accept themselves.
 Early diagnosis aids in this, as by the time adolescence rolls around, the child has grown with the knowledge and is more likely to have come to a truce with this ‘thing’, as many refer to their TS.

 Behaviour is communication so it is helpful to understand the purpose of the behavior.
 A parent’s best antedote to misbehavior is a willingness to be helpful.
 It is important to encourage the child to assume responsibility for failure as mistakes are valuable learning experiences.
 Making appropriate adjustments to assist the child to learn certain behaviors may be needed — often teens with TS are less emotionally mature than their peers or need more frequent reminders and direction to attain what they are aiming to achieve.